danieloh30/move2kube-website/docs/tutorials/cloud-foundry.md

     ```console
      cfnodejsapp
-    INFO[0275] Starting Plan Transformation
-    INFO[0275] Iteration 1
+    INFO[0555] Iteration 1
-    INFO[0275] Iteration 2 - 1 artifacts to process
+    INFO[0555] Iteration 2 - 1 artifacts to process
-    INFO[0275] Transformer CloudFoundry processing 1 artifacts
+    INFO[0555] Transformer CloudFoundry processing 1 artifacts
-    INFO[0275] Transformer ZuulAnalyser processing 2 artifacts
-    INFO[0275] Transformer ZuulAnalyser Done
-    INFO[0275] Transformer CloudFoundry Done
+    INFO[0555] Transformer CloudFoundry Done
-    INFO[0275] Created 0 pathMappings and 3 artifacts.
+    INFO[0555] Created 0 pathMappings and 1 artifacts.
 Total Path Mappings : 0.
 Total Artifacts : 1.
-    INFO[0275] Iteration 3 - 3 artifacts to process
+    INFO[0555] Iteration 3 - 1 artifacts to process
-    INFO[0275] Transformer ClusterSelector processing 2 artifacts
+    INFO[0555] Transformer Nodejs-Dockerfile processing 1 artifacts
     ?
+Select port to be exposed for the service cfnodejsapp :
+    ID: move2kube.services.cfnodejsapp.port
+    Hints:
+    [Select Other if you want to expose the service cfnodejsapp to some other port]
+      [Use arrows to move, type to filter]
+    > 8080
+      Other (specify custom option)
+    ```

+    * Select the port on which you want to expose the `cfnodejsapp` service.

+    ```console
+     8080
+    INFO[0675] Transformer Nodejs-Dockerfile Done
+    INFO[0675] Created 2 pathMappings and 2 artifacts.
+Total Path Mappings : 2.
+Total Artifacts : 2.
+    INFO[0675] Iteration 4 - 2 artifacts to process
+    INFO[0675] Transformer DockerfileImageBuildScript processing 2 artifacts
+    ?
+Select the container runtime to use :
+    ID: move2kube.containerruntime
+    Hints:
+    [The container runtime selected will be used in the scripts]
+      [Use arrows to move, type to filter]
+    > docker
+      podman
+    ```

+    * Select the container runtime you want to use.

+    ```console
+     docker
+    INFO[0744] Transformer DockerfileImageBuildScript Done
+    INFO[0744] Transformer DockerfileParser processing 1 artifacts
+    INFO[0744] Transformer ZuulAnalyser processing 2 artifacts
+    INFO[0744] Transformer ZuulAnalyser Done
+    INFO[0744] Transformer DockerfileParser Done
+    INFO[0744] Created 1 pathMappings and 4 artifacts.
+Total Path Mappings : 3.
+Total Artifacts : 4.
+    INFO[0744] Iteration 5 - 4 artifacts to process
+    INFO[0744] Transformer ClusterSelector processing 2 artifacts
+    ?
 Choose the cluster type:
+    ID: move2kube.target.clustertype
     Hints:
     [Choose the cluster type you would like to target]
       [Use arrows to move, type to filter]
-    > Kubernetes
-      Openshift
+    > Openshift
       AWS-EKS
       Azure-AKS
       GCP-GKE
       IBM-IKS
       IBM-Openshift
+      Kubernetes
     ```

     * Now, it asks to select the cluster type you want to deploy to.
-Here, we select the `Kubernetes` cluster type.
+Here, we select the `Openshift` cluster type.

     ```console
-    Kubernetes
+     Openshift
-    INFO[0351] Transformer ClusterSelector Done
+    INFO[0842] Transformer ClusterSelector Done
-    INFO[0351] Transformer Kubernetes processing 2 artifacts
+    INFO[0842] Transformer Buildconfig processing 2 artifacts
     ?
-What URL/path should we expose the service cfnodejsapp's 8080 port on?
+What kind of service/ingress to create for cfnodejsapp's 8080 port?
+    ID: move2kube.services."cfnodejsapp"."8080".servicetype
     Hints:
-    [Enter :- not expose the service, Leave out leading / to use first part as subdomain, Add :N as suffix for NodePort service type, Add :L for Load Balancer service type]
-     (/cfnodejsapp)
+    [Choose Ingress if you want a ingress/route resource to be created]
+      [Use arrows to move, type to filter]
+      Ingress
+      LoadBalancer
+      NodePort
+    > ClusterIP
+      Don't create service
     ```

-    * Let's go ahead with the default answer by pressing `return` or `enter` key.
+    * Select the `ClusterIP` to create a service in OpenShift cluster.

     ```console
-    /cfnodejsapp
+     ClusterIP
     ?
 Provide the minimum number of replicas each service should have
+    ID: move2kube.minreplicas
     Hints:
     [If the value is 0 pods won't be started by default]
     (2)
     ```

-    * Let's go ahead with the default answer again, which means 2 replicas for each service.
+    * Let's go ahead with the default answer again, which means `2` replicas for each service.

     ```console
     2